MariPlaza/DataCleaningProject/README.md

 #### Step 2: Extract relevant measurements
 Extracts only the measurements on the mean and standard deviation for each measurement from the X Consolidated vector.
+**VERY IMPORTANT:** A very important point on this step is to use the exact match in grepl with \\b because there is a feature that ends in: meanFreq but it is not a calculated measure.

 #### Step 3: Descriptive activity names
 Replace the code of the activities in dataframe Y for the corresponding descriptive activity names.